houshmand-2005/V2IpLimit/Marzban/README.md

   "PANEL_PASSWORD": "admin", // --> Add your Marzban password here
   "PANEL_DOMAIN": "sub.domain.com:443", // --> Add your Marzban domain name with port here
   "TIME_TO_CHECK": 240, // --> Check every x seconds (240 = 4minutes)
-  "SPECIAL_LIMIT": [
+  "INACTIVE_DURATION": 210, // --> You can specify how long users should be disabled (in seconds) "SPECIAL_LIMIT": [
         ["user1", 4],
         ["user2", 1]